 There are lockers for rent on the premises, so you can safely leave your valuables on shore, and very easy access to the water.

 The island of Cozumel is truly a scuba diving paradise and one of the best places on the planet to enjoy the wonders of the underwater world!
 If you haven’t visited yet, don’t wait any longer!
-You’ll find yourself coming back year after year to enjoy the wonders of Cozumel.
+You’ll find yourself coming back year after year to enjoy swimming with whale sharks, scuba diving in Cenotes, and the other wonders of Cozumel.

-Join us for a truly unique dive trip in Cozumel, off the beaten track with personal UW photography guidance throughout your vacation!
+Join us for a truly unique underwater video workshop in Cozumel.
+Get off the beaten track with personal UW photography guidance throughout your scuba diving vacation!